Finding a voice through art and activism

 “Leadership is not something that is easy to do.
 It’s not something that comes naturally to most people,” he said.

-Oscar says he was attracted by the activism elements of the project and was eager to learn how drag could help to raise awareness of the issues facing LGBTI+ people across Europe.
+Oscar says he was drawn in by the activism elements of the project and was eager to learn how drag could help to raise awareness of the issues facing LGBTI+ people across Europe.

 “Before the project, when I was learning about activism, I learnt through social media.
 I didn’t know how to do it.
 When you’re at home you don’t know how to start that conversation,” he said.